 '''

 }

 partition "large" {

 "router" 1.0 20

 }

-}

 on hosttype("small") {

 use "small"

 accept

 }

 on hosttype("medium") {

 use "medium"

 accept

 }

 on hosttype("large") {

 use "large"

 accept

 }

+}

 '''

-Use Case: Partition Receiving Entire Remaining Feature Count
+Use Case: Named License Pool Receiving Entire Remaining Feature Count

-Requirement: Distribute all counts of a feature between three partitions as equally as possible, with none in the default partition.
+Requirement: Distribute all counts of a feature between three named license pools as equally as possible, with none in the default named license pool.

-If you declare three partitions, two with a count specifier of 33% and one with 34%, integer rounding might cause some counts to slip into the default partition.
+If you declare three named license pools, two with a count specifier of 33% and one with 34%, integer rounding might cause some counts to slip into the default license pool.
 You can avoid this by replacing the last count specifier with the remainder keyword, which will match all available remaining counts.

-Note that any partition lower than the one specifying the remainder keyword in the model definition receives zero counts for that feature.
+Note that any license pool lower than the one specifying the remainder keyword in the model definition receives zero counts for that feature.